Sidewalk Labs spins out Replica to help city planners create ‘virtual populations’ with big data

 Now it seems Replica is willing to go on the record about its new life as a standalone company and has also revealed a fresh tranche of funding.
 But first — what exactly does Replica do?

 In a nutshell, Replica leverages what it calls “de-identified location data” to figure out how people move around cities.
-This aggregated mobile location data comes from a range of third-party sources, like mobile phone apps, and is then combined with demographic data from public sources, such as censuses, as well a public transit data, to create what city planners like to call a “synthetic population” — think something along the lines of SimCity.
+This aggregated mobile location data comes from a range of third-party sources, like mobile phone apps, and is then combined with demographic data from public sources, such as censuses, as well as public transit data, to create what city planners like to call a “synthetic population” — think something along the lines of SimCity.

 “This is a virtual population that is statistically representative of the real population, and that we can then use to model travel behavior across a city or metro area,” Replica CEO Nick Bowden told VentureBeat.